Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • Revenue grew 7% year-over-year to $30.3 billion, demonstrating balanced results across all business segments.

-• Earnings per share increased 25% year-over-year to $1.11 per share, reflecting strong operational performance and improved efficiency.
+• Earnings per share increased 25% year-over-year to $1.11 per share, reflecting strong operational performance and capital returns to shareholders.

 • Net interest income on a fully taxable-equivalent basis was $15.9 billion, up 9% year-over-year, driven by growth in average loans and deposits, fixed rate asset repricing, and higher Global Markets client-related activity.